AGRI-FOOD PILOT PROGRAM 2020

 - 1 year of non-seasonal full-time work in the past three years which must equal 1,560 hours.

-- Work in one or more the eligible occupations listed under one of the eligible industries.
+- Work in one or more eligible occupations listed under one of the eligible industries.

 What counts as working Hours for Agri-Food Pilot Program?

-The following count as working hours for agri-food pilot:
+The following count as working hours for the agri-food pilot program:

 - All working hours must have been completed within the last 03 years and at least 30 hours of full-time work per week with at least 1560 hours over the period of complete 12 months in total.
 (Note working more hours will not cut short the complete 12 months requirements)